POOSD/The-Legend-of-Kaneko-Ono/README.md

 ## Task Allocation

-Shir Nava - Burndown Chart, Velocity Chart, participated in user story creation, Updated the product_backlog.md and requirements.md, assisted in the vision statement creation, ssisted in organization of product and sprint backlog on Trello
+Shir Nava - Burndown Chart, Velocity Chart, participated in user story creation, Updated the product_backlog.md and requirements.md, assisted in the vision statement creation, ssisted in organization of product and sprint backlog on Trello, created GitHub Repository, created lore and story

 Megan Diehl - Burndown Chart, Velocity Chart, participated in user story creation, assisted in the vision statement creation, created Trello Board, assisted in organization of product and sprint backlog on Trello